Oracle support v2

 search_path, for example:

-schema_qualified_table_names = off, then you can use non-qualified table
+schema_qualified_table_names = off, you can also use non-qualified table names in

-features (as explained earlier), then you can point the last data connection to
+replication_sets features (described in PGD support), then you can point the last data connection to Oracle, like this:

-It is also possible to compare a whole PGD cluster against a single Oracle database, for example:
+You also can compare a whole PGD cluster against a single Oracle database, for example:

 You need to download and install Oracle Instant Client (or extract it to a specific folder, depending on the operating system you use):

 - MacOSX: Download Oracle Instant Client

 - Linux: Download Oracle Instant Client

 and install it on your system, then set